Michael McCurry, Ph.D.

 Kathleen Lohse, Ph.D.

-Dr. Lohse has been an Assistant Professor at Idaho State University since 2010.
+Dr. Lohse has been an Associate Professor at Idaho State University since 2013.
 She obtained her Ph.D. from UC Berkeley in 2002 working with Pamela Matson at Stanford University and Ronald Amundson at UC Berkeley.
 Her training was in soil science with an emphasis in ecosystem ecology/soil biogeochemistry.
-Prior to her employment at ISU, Dr. Lohse worked at University of Arizona for three and half years as an Assistant Professor.
+Prior to her employment at ISU in 2010, Dr. Lohse worked at University of Arizona for three and half years as an Assistant Professor.
 Dr. Lohse's group works at the interface of ecology, earth system/soil science and hydrology studying the processes shaping ecosystems and their responses to anthropogenic changes.

 The Lohse Biogeochemistry Laboratory (LBL) is led by Dr. Kathleen Lohse in the Department of Biological Science with joint appointment in the Department of Geosciences at Idaho State University and includes researchers who conduct interdisciplinary research to understand the hydrologic and biogeochemical processes shaping watersheds and their responses to anthropogenic changes.
 Increasingly, we are incorporating social processes into our conceptual and quantitative models to understand and predict these responses.